CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/README.md

 Next, we construct an array using these characters.
 Copy the characters to a new script named `script_2_crawling_cantolounge.rb`.

-Note that for Emacs commands: `C-x h` or `C-x TAB` means hold down the ctrl key and while holding down the key, press x, immediately afterwards press the h or TAB keys respectively. `M-x` means hold down the alt key and while holding down the key, press x.
+Note that for Emacs commands: `C-x h` or `C-x TAB` means hold down the ctrl key and while holding down the key, press x.
+Immediately afterwards press the h or TAB keys respectively. `M-x` means hold down the alt key and while holding down the key, press x.
 If at any point you make a mistake, undo with `C-_` (to be clear, you will need to hold down ctrl and, since the _ character is reached with shift, also hold down shift and then press the _ key (which is also the key for - except without the shift)).

 Ensure the cursor is at the very start of the file by using the command `M-<` (to be clear, you will again need to hold down alt, hold down shift and press the < key (which is also the key for , except without the shift)).

 Next, use `M-x` and then type in `replace-regexp` and press enter.
 You will be prompted to enter the regexp you want to match with, and then the expression you wish to replace.
-In our case, we want to replace the start of each line with the first part of our url.
+In our case, we want to replace the start of each line with the first part of our array element syntax.
 Type in `^` and press enter.
 Then type in `"` and press enter.
 The file should look like this:

 ![](https://github.com/CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/blob/main/Screenshots/20_replace-regexp_1.png)